 "Keepers of the Flame" film now showing at the Capitol

-Capitol visitors will soon learn more about Virginia’s central role in American history, thanks to a new film, Keepers of the Flame, produced by the Virginia Capitol Foundation with assistance from actor, filmmaker, and Virginia native Tim Reid.
+Capitol visitors can learn more about Virginia’s central role in American history, thanks to a new film, Keepers of the Flame, produced by the Virginia Capitol Foundation with assistance from actor, filmmaker, and Virginia native Tim Reid.
 The 20-minute visually-interactive film is available for viewing seven days a week during regular Capitol tour hours.

 The film features compelling stories of individuals who have made an impact on Virginia history – from well-known figures like Thomas Jefferson and George Washington to High School Student Barbara Johns who proved that everyone can make a difference.
 This film, coupled with the Capitol’s ongoing educational programs and exhibits, tells the story of Virginia’s representative government and celebrates the Commonwealth’s central role in American history with a goal of inspiring viewers to appreciate and become involved with public service.

-The film can be seen at regular intervals during visiting hours of the Virginia State Capitol in the new Capitol extension.
+Keepers of the Flame can be seen at regular intervals during visiting hours of the Virginia State Capitol in the new Capitol extension.

 See more information about visting the Capitol in person or receive help with scheduling a group visit, by calling (804) 698-1788 to verify daily tour schedules and make group tour appointments for groups of 10 or more.

-2013 Usage Guidelines for the Capitol Campus
+2017 Usage Guidelines for the Capitol Campus

 The Virginia Capitol, one of the most historic structures in the Western Hemisphere, every year welcomes thousands of Virginia citizens and visitors from around the country and throughout the world.
 The Virginia Capitol is unique among historic sites because it also is a working government building.
 It is important to respect and safeguard the historic nature of the Capitol as well as preserve the public’s access to their government without impeding the day-to-day operations of state government and the conduct of the people’s business.